Police Services in Halifax

 .

-Please note that the separate Park Patrol made up of special constables does not anymore exist.
-By-law enforcement in general does come under the Police Department but using personnel with particular powers, such as Parking Enforcement, Animal Control, and Unsightly Premises.
-Of these it is thought that Parking is dispatched via the police system, with the others possibly coming under the Works dispatch system.
+In addition to the actual police service known as the Halifax Regional Police there are additional patrol and enforcement personnel operating under the jurisdiction of the police service but the personnel are not police officers.
+By-law enforcement in general does come under the Police Department but using personnel with particular powers, such as Park Patrol, Parking Enforcement, Animal Control, and Unsightly Premises.
+In all cases there is no power of arrest, and police are called in if necessary.
+Of these services it is thought that Parking is dispatched via the police system, with the others possibly coming under the Works dispatch system.
 Please note that there are two dispatch centres in one building.
 One is the joint Fire and Police centre and the other is the Works and RPAM (Real Property) centre one floor down.
-HRM has a third dispatch centre for transit, located at transit headquarters in Burnside.
+HRM has a third dispatch centre, for transit, located at transit headquarters in Burnside.

 West: 1 Sambro Loop, 2 Spryfield, 3 Fairview/Armdale, 4 Clayton Park, 5 Bedford Highway, 6 Bedford